Tips to help you gain better control

 Are you tired of your nagging cough or runny nose?
 Does the thought of spring flowers immediately make you want to sneeze?
 Are you looking for new ways to eat healthy despite your food allergies?

-Make 2020 the year you take control of your allergies and asthma!
+Take control of your allergies and asthma in the new year.
 No more sleepless nights and red, itchy eyes.
-No more sitting on the sidelines.
+No more sitting on the sidelines due to your asthma.
 Step up to better breathing with these New Year’s tips:

 - Talk with your doctor about what is and is not working with your plan.
 Be honest about lifestyle and economic barriers you face.
 Are there medication side effects you’re worried about?